joseluisq/drone/README.md

 Drone is a Continuous Delivery system built on container technology.
 Drone uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.

+> **DISCLAIMER:** This is a personal-usage fork of the "legacy" v1.x.
+This fork is intended to maintain not more than my own needed changes.
+However, if your want to support Drone or provide feedback, please do it on [the original repository](https://github.com/drone/drone).

 <br/>

 <img src="https://github.com/drone/brand/blob/master/screenshots/screenshot_build_success.png" style="max-width:100px;" />